nita-maria-alexandra/array-sorting-algorithms/README.md

-# Sorting Algorithms for Beginners
+# Sorting Algorithm for Integer Arrays

 We implement 3 sorting algorithms for integer arrays.

-# Sorting Algorithm for Integer Arrays
+## Bubble Sort

-# Sorting Algorithm for Integer Arrays
+The Bubble Sort algorithm sorts the array in ascending order.

-Add Merge Sort implementation.
+The algorithm is implemented in C.